dy/piezo/docs/r&d.md

     ~- not distinguished enough
     ~- binds to audio field only
     ~+ auro.noise, noise.auro
+    - spiritless: I have less motivation to finish it

   * audy
+    + free
+  * audo
     + free
   * audr
     + compatible with sonr